seth-dobson/artful-analytics.github.io/drafts/2020-07-09-a-feature-preprocessing-workflow.md

     ##  $ d_region_lev_x_d               : num  0 1 0 0 0 0 0 0 1 0 ...
     ##  $ purchase                       : num  0 0 0 0 0 0 0 0 0 0 ...

-After filtering by IV, prepping with {vtreat}, and removing 3 redundant variables, the final dataset has 43 predictors that are all numeric and ready for model training.
+After filtering by IV, treating with {vtreat}, and removing 3 redundant variables, the final dataset has 43 predictors that are all numeric and ready for model training.

 Conclusion
 ----------

-The preprocessing workflow I described here works well for the sorts of modeling projects I work on because it’s basically an excercie in [data mining](https://en.wikipedia.org/wiki/Data_mining).
+The preprocessing workflow described here works well for the sorts of modeling projects I work on because it’s basically an excercie in [data mining](https://en.wikipedia.org/wiki/Data_mining).
 But if you have a relatively small set of well-understood predictors, the methods for